aqualinkd/AqualinkD/README.md

   * web/config.js is now web/config.json any custom settings will need to be migrated.
   * Added example plugin of how to get HomeAssistant devices to show up in AqualinkD UI.
 * upgraded network library ( HTTP(S), MQTT(S), WS )
-* Added support for HTTPS and MQTTS
+* Added support for HTTPS and MQTTS.
+  * HTTPS is for two way auth only, ie You create your own cert and load on both AqualinkD server and all client devices.
+  * Example script to generate HTTPS certificates is in (./extras/generate-certs.sh)
 * Optimized updates to MQTT, web sockets & WebUI (only update when absolutely necessary)
 * Added options to force upgrades in aqmanager. (add ?upgrade or ?devupgrade to url to enable upgrade button)
 * MQTT Discovery for all supporting hubs (HomeAssistant Domoticz Hubitat OpenHAB etc)